-American Journal Experts (AJE) brings together a group of experts in different to help content writers proofread, edit, or format their contents.
+American Journal Experts (AJE) hires experts from all fields of knowledge to proofread, edit, or format contents.

-To apply for a contractor position for a proofreading job on this site, you must be an expert in a specific niche – possibly with a college degree.
+To qualify for their online proofreading job, you need a minimum of a college degree.
 Some of the people that work with them have Ph.D. degrees.

-To get started, you can visit their site to check out any of the openings that match your skills.
+To get started, go over to their site and check out any current openings that match your skills.

-Besides that, it’s easy to register on Indeed and you can also tailor your job search to your specific location.
+Besides that, you can also tailor your job search to your specific location.

 Other related posts to check out:

 - Get paid to walk – 13 apps that pay you.

 - 43 Best money making apps to make money with your smartphone.

 - How to become a millionaire fast – 7 smart steps.

 - 59 companies that give you free stickers.